lwerth/2019-October-Resources/git/master_lesson.md

 ## Lesson Objectives
 In this lesson we will cover:
 - what is Git?
-- why this Git lesson barely scratches the surface of what Git can do
+- why does this Git lesson barely scratch the surface of what Git can do?
 - what is GitHub?
 - what is a repository?
 - local vs. remote repositories

-## Terminology Covered
+## Terminology to be Covered
 - **version control** -- Alternative terms include "revision control", "versioning".
 Version control refers to tracking and organizing changes to code, files, etc. over time.
 For researchers, good version control software can also help us to collaborate, publish, and share our work with others.
 - **Git** -- A powerful tool for version control.
 - **GitHub** -- An online, open-source-friendly platform for hosting work done with Git (and much more).
 GitHub is dependent on Git, but Git is not dependent on GitHub!